 One fine day, your users start reporting that their profiles have gone public automatically.
 On closer introspection, you realize that your app was hacked using a loophole in the code that you missed out.

-Now, let’s understand how to fix the above problem from not repeating.
+Now, let’s understand how to fix the above problem.
 You can do two things:

 - Try and identify how hackers gained access to your app, and try to fix that issue with your development team

-- Hire some ‘Ethical Hackers.’ i. e., people who will take your permission before they hack your application, then will break into your system for more vulnerabilities, and later will tell you how they did it.
+- Hire some ‘Ethical Hackers.’
+That is, people who will take your permission before they hack your application, then will break into your system for more vulnerabilities, and later will tell you how they did it.